-You may choose a stained concrete floor because it is easy to clean and also because it is safe if you suffer from allergies.
+You may choose a stained concrete floor because it is easy to clean and also because it is safer than some other flooring options if you suffer from allergies.
 While a stained concrete floor is sealed against dirt, it does need some special care when cleaning.

 What You'll Never Need